nodejs/nan/doc/persistent.md

   Persistent();

   /**
-   * Construct a Persistent from a v8::Handle.
-   * When the v8::Handle is non-empty, a new storage cell is created
+   * Construct a Persistent from a v8::Local.
+When the v8::Local is non-empty, a
-   * pointing to the same object, and no flags are set.
+   * new storage cell is created pointing to the same object, and no flags are
+   * set.
    */
-  template<typename S>
+  template<typename S> Persistent(v8::Local<S> that);
-  Persistent(v8::Handle<S> that);

   /**
    * Construct a Persistent from a Persistent.
-   * When the Persistent is non-empty, a new storage cell is created
+When the Persistent is non-empty,
-   * pointing to the same object, and no flags are set.
+   * a new storage cell is created pointing to the same object, and no flags are
+   * set.
    */
   Persistent(const Persistent &that);

   /**
-   * The copy constructors and assignment operator create a Persistent
+   * The copy constructors and assignment operator create a Persistent exactly
-   * exactly as the Persistent constructor, but the Copy function from the
+   * as the Persistent constructor, but the Copy function from the traits class
-   * traits class is called, allowing the setting of flags based on the
+   * is called, allowing the setting of flags based on the copied Persistent.
-   * copied Persistent.
    */
   Persistent &operator=(const Persistent &that);